terraform-components/terraform-google-kms-keys/README.md

 ### <a name="input_service_identities"></a> [service\_identities](#input\_service\_identities)

-Description: Service identities for the key.
+Description: Service identities for the keys.
+This is separate as it may not apply to every key.

 Type: `map(list(string))`